Aryan-G4/NIOS-RobotArm/README.md

 ## Introduction
 The first of its kind, the NIOS-Robot arm is a robot completely designed in-house and controlled by an FPGA.
 It boasts a fully 3D-printed body, NEMA17 stepper motors, a breadboarded electrical system, and a low-level embedded software system.
+This project was created to gain experience designing dynamic mechanical systems, conduct dyanamic and force analysis and configure and drive motors.

+Today, robot manipulators are used worldwide to weld, assemble, transport, package, pick, and place.
+Seeing the importance of these concepts, we decided to create a simplified, scaled-down, cost-effective version of these industrial robots.

 ![image](https://github.com/Aryan-G4/NIOS-RobotArm/assets/119129454/758fc85a-4b77-4ba9-9466-50986205331f)
 ![image](https://github.com/Aryan-G4/NIOS-RobotArm/assets/119129454/172b1e4d-2cfb-433b-9574-2de3ec7b1dac)